paralin/AwesomiumCE3/readme.md

 Awesomium Plugin for CryEngine SDK
 =====================================
-This was originally a plugin with a ton of spaghetti code to try and get Awesomium working in CE3.

-I (kidovate) have forked the repository to clean up the code and try to get it to a more finished form.
+A completely new method of rendering Awesomium in CryEngine using D3D.

+This plugin has been almost completely rewritten from the original implementation.

+Coherent UI plugin rendering code used as reference for D3D rendering.

 Installation / Integration
 ==========================
-Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.
+Clone this repository to the "Code" directory.
+Add the project (project/Awesomium) to your CryEngine_GameCodeOnly solution.

+It's recommended to use submodules if you're using Git for your Code directory versioning.

+Make sure you have Plugin_D3D built the same way, along with Plugin_SDK.

 The plugin manager will automatically load up the plugin when the game/editor is restarted or if you directly load it.